When I tell people that I live in a house with seven other people, their eyes normally get wide.

 - We have 5 cats and 1 dog

 Magic.
 That is the simple answer because often times it does feel like that.
 The actual answer is a lot of carefully organized chaos.
 There are a few things that really keep the house moving.

 Calendars are just a thing with non-monogamous people, for us the calendar and cardboard keep us moving.
 We know who has work, appointments, errands, and outings.
-Honestly, if our house could have the clock that Ms. Weasly had it would only be one better.
 We make sure all the information is in one place.
 Each night we put the schedule for the next day in our chat made just for that.
 So everyone knows who is driving and who needs to get where when.

 In our house, we use text and chats to communicate a lot of things.
 Not only between the house.
 But also our friends and extended Polyam galaxy.
 We have a lot of important chats.
 They help us take care of making sure everything is running smoothly.

 - Essential Chat: Important messages go here.
 Garbage needing to go out.
-When folx are arriving home with groceries.
+When folk are arriving home with groceries.
 Emergencies.

-- Car Chat: Work Schedules, Appointments, Daily Carboard pictures
+- Car Chat: Work Schedules, Appointments, Daily Cardboard pictures

 - Dinner: Weekly Menu, who is cooking, when dinner is ready